OptPhotLab/EnvDataSciNotebooks/R-Markdown/R1-Introduction.md

 ##  $ z: num  30 40 50
 ```

-Try to create a new dataframe names as mydata, which has 2 variables and 4 objects:
+Try to create a new dataframe called mydata.
+This dataframe should
+have 2 variables and 4 observations.
+Try to mix up the types of the
+variables:

-#3.
-Additional data type: factors
+# 2.x Additional data type: factors

-Factor is created using a vector

-All the elements inside this factor will be character.
-A factor can efficiently store characters, because only once per character is stored.
+A *factor* is a kind of advanced vector, that is useful in some analyses.

+All the elements inside a factor are characters.
+We start by creating a
+normal character vector:

 ```r